Richardaeld/Fat_Racoon_Kitchen/README.md

         + A `top:<#rem>` was used to approximate where the box should be.
 This lead to an overall good UX, however, single line text entries on small devices still give the boxes a skewed look.
     + Thought(s):
         + Setting the check box position with JS could be a more precise solution.
++ The recipe names that are shown in a users **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections are not accurate if a recipe name has been changed after the recipe was added to these sections.
+    + Caused by:
+        + a Recipe name changing after a recipe was added to either **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** section.
+    + Attemped fix(es):
+        + None.
+    + Thought(s):
+        + The **10 Recently Viewed Recipes** will auto update after a user visits that recipe's page.
+        + The **10 Recently Favorited Recipes** will need to have its favorite status cycled (turned off and on) for it to update the recipe name.
+        + The design of these sections is to help minimize requests from the MongoDB server so basic recipe information is kept on the users document and otherwise not updated.

 + Small devices in landscape orientation using the on-screen keyboard have an extremely limited view window.
 This makes creating an account and logging in difficult for users with this screen orientation and device combo.
     + Caused by:
         + The limited screen real estate when the on-screen keyboard is used.